Defending OUI Charges Involving Prescription Medications in Massachusetts

 • Opioids (e.g., Oxycodone, Hydrocodone): Used to treat pain, these medications can impair judgment and coordination.

-Many people misunderstand how the law treats prescription medications in OUI cases.
+Many people misunderstand how the law treats prescription medications in impaired driving cases.
 Let’s address some common myths:

-This is false.
-The law focuses on impairment, not whether you were otherwise taking the medication legally.
+False.
+The law focuses on impairment, not whether the medication was legally prescribed.

-In Massachusetts, the penalties for OUI are the same regardless of whether alcohol or prescription drugs are involved.
+In Massachusetts, the penalties are the same whether alcohol or prescription drugs are involved.

 Not necessarily.
-Evidence of impairment, such as erratic driving or failing field sobriety tests, can be enough.
+Evidence such as erratic driving or failed sobriety tests can be enough.

 Building a Strong Defense Against OUI Charges